limdingwen/assembly-guess-million/README.md

 	SECTION I: WELCOME

-Welcome to the guessing game README!
+Welcome to the guessing game (million-fork) README!

 First of all, Guess is written and distributed by Lim Ding Wen, 2014.
 I distribute the software AS IS and do not provide any warranty.
 However as it is under the GNU License, you may edit it and redistribute it to your will.
 (Basically I don't care what you do with this thing.)
 View the full license here: https://gnu.org/licenses/gpl.html